-Our expert teams spent months in the field with all fifteen of these jacket contenders in order to provide you with the most reliable information possible.
+Our expert teams spent months in the field with all our jacket contenders to provide you with the most reliable and precise information possible.
 We first decided on five scoring metrics to use in our evaluations and then gave each product a score from 1-10 by directly comparing it to its competitors.
 We also gave these five metrics a percentage that would ultimately be used to calculate each jacket's total score out of one hundred.
-Because we found room for improvement in every product we tested, our favorite products had total scores in the mid-70s, the vast majority fell in the 60's, and the lowest scorers were in the 50's.
 Below, we describe exactly what we were looking for in each of the five testing metrics and explain what information we used to reach our decisions.

 The testing process for breathability was entirely hands-on, direct comparison.
-We brought each jacket out into the field and ran up and down hills, in hot and humid weather.
+We brought each jacket out into the field and ran up and down hills, predominately in hot and humid weather.
 Our testers could frequently be found hiking and running around with a handful of jackets so they could try out many products in more controlled conditions.
-We learned that there were two factors that contributed to a jacket's overall breathability: materials and venting.
+We learned that two factors contributed to a jacket's overall breathability: materials and venting.
 We noted both of these features before heading out in all conditions to sweat, get wet, and turn it on like a turbojet.

-There are a variety of features that our team identified can easily transform an everyday windbreaker or jacket into a true running item.
-We describe more of what these are in our Buying Advice article, but the process was fairly simple.
+There are a variety of features that our team identified that could easily transform an everyday windbreaker or jacket into a true running buddy, not to personify our gear or anything.
+Our process for assessing the specialty features was fairly simple.
 We dedicated ourselves to getting to know every detail of each jacket, no matter how minute they seem.
-Our testers wore them everywhere they went, learning all their ins and outs and judging them, as always, side-by-side.
+Our testers wore these jackets everywhere they went, learning all their ins and outs and judging them, as always, side-by-side.
 We looked for visibility, storage, media adaptability, hoods, and thumb loops primarily, also making notes of each jacket's unique characteristics that appeal specifically to runners.
 We painstakingly assessed the functionality of the pockets on each piece, even when that meant enduring miles with our phones bouncing around in less functionally engineered pockets.